luizabarros/netflix-clone/README.md

 # Netflix Clone
-A Netflix clone made with HTML and CSS.
+A Netflix clone with a cookies pop-up made with HTML, CSS and Javascript.

 ### Final Result